Marine Industry Leadership and Economic Development in Martin County

 How does your experience working in and serving the marine industry complement your role at the BDB?

-Well, the marine industry is one of the BDB’s “Hubs of Excellence.”
-And my service on the board of the Marine Industries of the Treasure Coast helped prepare me for this role.
+The marine industry is one of the BDB’s “Hubs of Excellence;” and my service on the board of the Marine Industries of the Treasure Coast helped prepare me for this role.

-Our industry has endured a lot—from the ups and downs of covid, to the impacts of tariffs, to varying economic conditions, to the challenges associated with the Stuart rail bridge and how it can impede important elements of our industry.
-Working in the marine industry has really reminded me that there are factors outside our control that can negatively affect our businesses.
-So you learn to pivot.
-It’s not unlike a day on the water.
-You must learn to adjust when the weather picks up.
-But through organizations like the BDB and MIATC, you learn where and how you can exert greater levels of influence.
+Our industry has endured a lot—from the ups and downs of COVID, to the impacts of tariffs, to shifting economic conditions, to the challenges associated with the Stuart rail bridge and how it can directly impact critical elements of our industry.
+Working in the marine industry has reinforced that there will always be factors outside our control that can negatively affect our businesses.
+I have learned how important it is to adapt and pivot.
+In many ways, it’s not unlike a day on the water — when conditions change, one must adjust accordingly.
+Through organizations like the BDB and MIATC, I have learned where and how we can work together to create greater influence, advocate effectively, prepare for market shifts and support long-term industry success.

 What do you think are the strongest facets of our economy now that you’ve gotten to know it better?